 Fossil records suggest that this greenish-yellow honeycreeper with a black mask has inhabited only the island of Kaua’i.
-This species has a specialized bill – with offset tips similar to those of mainland crossbill species – that allows it to pry open buds of ‘Ōhi’a leaves and flowers to search for invertebrates.
-The species was federally listed as endangered in 2010 due to low numbers (3,111 ± 591 birds) and a declining population trend; data from 2012 suggest there are <1000 birds (Paxton et al., 2016).
-KFBRP piloted long-term studies on habitat use and demography in 2011, as detailed in the draft Five-Year Recovery Plan for ‘Akeke’e, to investigate causes of the ‘Akeke’e decline.
+This species has a specialized bill – with offset tips similar to those of mainland crossbill species – that allows it to pry open buds of ‘ōhi’a leaves and flowers to search for invertebrates.
+The species was federally listed as endangered in 2010 due to low numbers and a declining population trend; data from 2018 suggest there are 1,162 birds in the wild (Paxton et al., 2020).
+The ‘akeke’e population has declined by 98% from 2000 to 2012 (Paxton et al. 2016).
+KFBRP piloted long-term studies on habitat use and demography in 2011, as detailed in the draft Five-Year Recovery Plan for ‘akeke’e, to investigate causes of the ‘akeke’e decline.

-Like most of the native forest birds in Hawai’i, the ‘Akeke’e is restricted to high-elevation forests that are in nearly pristine condition on the eastern edge of Koke’e State Park and the Alaka’i Wilderness Preserve.
-Although the ‘Akeke’e is rare, a careful observer can find this species easiest by scanning the crowns of ‘ōhi’a trees.
+Like most of the native forest birds in Hawai’i, the ‘akeke’e is restricted to high-elevation forests that are in nearly pristine condition on the eastern edge of Koke’e State Park and the Alaka’i Wilderness Preserve.
+A 2021 study predicted their overall range to be 58km2 and their nesting range to be only 11km2 (Fricker et al. 2021).
+Although the ‘akeke’e is rare, a careful observer can find this species easiest by scanning the crowns of ‘ōhi’a trees.
 Once spotted, an observer can spend several minutes watching these birds forage meticulously across the forest canopy.
-Identifying this species by ear is difficult, as it sounds similar to several other species, including ‘Akikiki, ‘Anianiau, and Kaua’i ‘Amakihi.
+Identifying this species by ear is difficult, as it sounds similar to several other species, including ‘akikiki, ‘anianiau, and Kaua’i ‘amakihi.